 SEMINOLE GENERATING STATION

 Consisting of two 650-megawatt coal-fired generating units, the Seminole Generating Station began commercial operation in 1984.
 Located on 2,000 acres in Putnam County, just north of Palatka and about 60 miles south of Jacksonville, SGS employs approximately 300 people.
 To supply the coal needed to operate the Seminole Generating Station, an average of 9,300 tons of coal arrives daily, traveling more than 800 miles on unit trains via CSX Transportation, Inc. In a year’s time, more than 260 trains, each with 110 cars, will deliver coal to SGS.

-SGS uses modern technology for environmental protection.
-SGS has more than $530 million invested in state-of-the-art environmental control technology at SGS – making it one of the cleanest coal plants in the United States.
+Seminole has more than $530 million invested in state-of-the-art environmental control technology at SGS – making it one of the cleanest coal plants in the United States.
 But just as important, it is also one of the most reliable plants in the country.

 MIDULLA GENERATING STATION